Welcome

 - Stanford Graduate School of Business | Stanford, CA

-- Research Fellow (Predoctoral) | July 2023 - June 2025
+- Predoctoral Research Fellow | July 2023 - June 2025

-- Political Economics Group
+- Political Economy Group

-- Keio University | Tokyo, Japan
+- Keio University – Faculty of Law | Tokyo, Japan

 - LL.B. in Political Science | April 2019 - March 2023